My favourite ever brownie recipe!

 For the brownies

-1 cup roughly chopped dark chocolate I used hazelnut flavoured
+1 cup dark chocolate, roughly chopped – I used hazelnut flavour

 1 tsp sea salt